krhitoshi/postfix_admin/README.md

     $ vi ~/.postfix_admin.conf

-You can see domains on your host if the `database` parameter is set properly:
+You can see the domains on your host if the `database` parameter is set properly:

     $ postfix_admin show

 ## Usage

-List the postfix_admin subcommands as:
+List the `postfix_admin` subcommands with:

     $ postfix_admin